All Episodes

 Okay, you're driving home from work one night, and as you're pulling up next to your house, you see a woman being brutally raped.

-What are you gonna do?
+What are you going to do?

 I'll do everything I can to stop that.

-I I don't know what this has to do with our interventions in some other sovereign country, though.
+I don't know what this has to do with our interventions in some other sovereign country, though.

-I think America I do not want troops on the ground.
+I think, America, I do not want troops on the ground.

 I do not want to get engaged in this Syrian civil war that's been going on for seven years.

-But I do think that when you see the beginnings of a modern day Holocaust, America has to lead and send a message, we're not gonna let you go that far.
+But I do think that when you see the beginnings of a modern-day Holocaust, America has to lead and send a message.

-This is an literally an attack against innocent civilians and the use of chemical weapons, and it wasn't the first time.
+This is literally an attack against innocent civilians and the use of chemical weapons, and it wasn't the first time.

-I understand in war people die.
+I understand in war, people die.

 I get it.